Organizational Design – HR’s role in enabling collaborative networks

 Exploration (back-loop) is composed of two phases: releasing radical innovation (Ω) and reorganizing (α) to commercialize the innovations.
 Exploration happens fast but is costly.
 The key risk lies in not being able to find a model for commercializing the innovation.
 Due to the high cost of this stage a company may end up in a poverty trap.

 Exploitation (front-loop) is composed of two phases: exploiting the newly defined business model (r) and the conservation of such through continuous (small) improvements (K).

 Exploitation is slower than exploration and less costly.
 The risk here lies in creating a rigid focus on conservation of what we have.
 When we do not consciously keep a focus on exploration simultaneously, we risk ending up in a rigidity trap and be outplayed by smaller, innovative companies.
-This latter seems to be the case of what has happened to companies like Kodak and Blockbuster (remember those two?).
+This latter seems to be the case of what has happened to companies like Kodak, Nokia mobile phones or Blockbuster.

 The complexity in Panarchy

 Panarchy enables people to visualize how systems are embedded in systems.
 It helps to understand how the interdependence influences the spread of change.
 People become more alert to small changes that can help spread ideas up to other system levels.
 They learn how shifts at larger or lower system levels may release resources to assist them at another level.

 The fastest and smallest cycle is the consumer cycle.
 Representing each of us, as individuals.
 We take our decisions of needing something innovative quickly and find ways to use it (back-loop).
 Then we spend time making use of it and holding on to it (front-loop).